Foresta Food Lab

 • Develop new formats of culinary, ecological, and social practice

 We are interested in practices that engage food as relationship, poetry, medicine, ceremony, memory, friendship.
 Whether it’s about cooking, foraging, baking, fermentation, gardening, gathering, preservation, transformation, research, storytelling, ritual, hospitality, or forms that might not yet have a name, — what matters is not genre, but attunement.
-We value sensitivity and listening, reciprocity and openness to work with what is available, and to let the process be shaped by the land as much as by the artist.
+We value sensitivity and listening, reciprocity and openness to let the process be shaped by the land as much as by the artist.

 This is not a call to produce outputs.
 It is a field for presence, exchange, and careful making.
-A residency here is an opportunity to slow down enough to sense what the place is already doing, what it is asking for, and what forms of nourishment, meaning, or repair might emerge through working with it.
+A residency here is an opportunity to slow down enough to sense what the place is already doing, what it is asking for, and what forms of nourishment, meaning, or repair might emerge in the process.

 Images: Foresta Collective from